 Airtec Motorsport Fiesta ST240 Championship 2025

-The first round of the 2025 championship and my first round in the ST240, a strong qualifying for my first weekend put us 13th on the grid for race 1.
+The first round of the 2025 championship and my first round in the ST240, a strong qualifying for my first weekend in the car put me mid pack in 13th for race 1.

-As the weekend progressed so did I, becoming more confident with the faster car after moving up from juniors.
+As the weekend progressed so did I, becoming more confident with the faster car.

-Race 3 saw me start 2nd on the grid for race 3’s reverse grid.
-I held on to 2nd place until the race was ended prematurely due to a safety car.
+Race 3 saw me starting 2nd on the grid after the reverse grid draw.
+I held on to my 2nd place until the race was ended prematurely due to a safety car.

-Overall, a very successful first weekend in the ST240 with a podium finish in my debut weekend.
+Overall, a very successful first weekend in the ST240 with a podium to round out my debut weekend.

-After a strong qualifying result of 6th a turbulent start to race 1 saw me drop to 7th place in the first few corners but an early red flag allowed me a second attempt at the race start.
-Back in 6th for the restart and a much better launch into turn 1, making up some ground and getting myself into 3rd by the shell oils hairpin.
-The leaders and I broke away from the rest of the grid in the early stages of the race, pulling a 3 second gap over the rest of the pack.
-Contact between the two leaders resulted in another red flag in race 1.
-With the race being ended early I took the 2nd step on the podium, putting me on the front row for race 2.
+After a strong qualifying result of 6th a turbulent start race 1 saw me drop back to 7th in the early stages.
+A red flag came out, allowing me second attempt at the race start.
+I got a much better launch the second time around, making up some ground and getting into 3rd by the Shell Oils hairpin.
+The leaders pulled away but as the race progressed the two out front made contact causing a second red flag, ending the race early and earning me 2nd place.

 After qualifying 11th in the wet, race 1 had us back on slicks.
 A valiant effort from towards the back of the grid saw me fight my way back into the top 5.
 After I made it to 5th position and pulled away from the rest of the grid the top 4 were already up the road.